cwrc/DEPRECATED-CWRC-Writer/README.md

 ### Configuration within documents

-The CWRCWriter can be configured for individual documents by including configuration information in the documents themselves:
+The CWRC-Writer can be configured for individual documents by including configuration information in the documents themselves:

 1. XML/RDF mode.
-The default mode isXML & RDF with no overlap.
+The default mode is XML & RDF with no overlap.

-This can be overridden by a cw:mode setting in the RDF:
+This can be overridden by a `cw:mode` setting in the RDF:

 ```
 <rdf:Description rdf:about="http://localhost:8080/editor/documents/null">